 Qatar’s Economy is one of the region’s strongest economies and one of the world’s most promising economies.
-Qatar maintained balanced growth rates despite global challenges, with Qatar’s GDP having expanded by over 5% in the first six months of 2018 compared to the same period last year.
+Qatar maintained balanced growth rates despite global challenges, with Qatar’s GDP having expanded by over 12% in the third quarter of 2021 compared to the second quarter of the same year.

 Over the past few years, Qatar has succeeded in reinforcing its economic standing on the world map, in accordance with the policies adopted by HH the Amir, and in line with the Qatar National Vision 2030, which aims to lay the foundations for a diversified and competitive knowledge-based economy.

 “The State of Qatar pays considerable attention to national economic diversification and the goals laid out in the Qatar National Vision 2030 to transform the country into a sustainably developed knowledge economy”

 HE Sheikh Mohammed bin Hamad bin Qassim Al Thani, Minister of Commerce and Industry, July 2022

 Qatar recognises the importance of balancing its economic policies which aim to create a diversified national economy while strengthening its natural resources and wealth.
 As such, Qatar’s non-oil sector grew by 5.7% year-on-year in the first three quarters of 2018, the strongest growth period in three years.
 In addition, Qatar continued to focus on the energy sector as an important source of national revenue by working towards increasing natural gas production levels and supply 25% of the world’s total liquefied natural gas (LNG) which reinforces Qatar’s position as the biggest producer and exporter of LNG in the world.

 These systematic economic policies have contributed to supporting all of the state’s sectors so that they become an active partner in reinforcing and strengthening the national economy and enhancing the investors’ trust in it.